shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 You can see, hear, and sense from your dream self, and you have full control over your dream self.
 Your dream self is tangible and can interact with objects.
 You can cast spells from your dream self, using your dream self’s position for the Cast Range and Tether Range.

 If your dream self becomes further than your Tether Range from your dream target, your current dream ends.
 When your dream self is near your dream target for longer than your Spell Duration, your current dream ends.
-As an action, you can end the current dream.
-When your current dream ends, a new dream begins and your dream self disappears and reappears within Cast Range of the next most recent thing you thought of before going to sleep.
+When your current dream ends, your dream self disappears and you are no longer dreaming.

 Your dream self has all your stats and takes damage as normal.
 If your dream self dies or drops to 0 hit points, it disappears and you wake up.
 You can’t go back to sleep for at least 10 minutes.

+While you’re not dreaming, you may begin a new dream at any time.
 You can have a number of dreams per long rest equal to your level in this class divided by 2, minimum of 2.
+When you begin a new dream, you may choose a new dream target.
+You must choose a different dream target for each dream in a long rest.

+When a dream ends, you must make a DC15 ability check in your spellcasting ability.
+On a success, you remember everything that happened in the dream.
+On a failure, you forget everything that happened in the dream, but can remember one detail about a place you went to, a person you met, or a creature and/or object you saw.

 When you’re not dreaming, you see only blackness and you don’t perceive time.

-When you wake up, you must make a DC15 ability check in your spellcasting ability.
-On a success, you remember everything that happened in the dream.
-On a failure, you forget everything that happened in the dream, but can remember the places you went to, the faces of the people you met, and any creatures and/or objects that you saw.

 ### Sleep Form

-At level 5, you’re unbound from your physical form.
+At level 7, you’re unbound from your physical form.
 When you enter a new dream, your dream self can appear as any creature you’ve seen before.
 It still has your stats and abilities.
 It gains 1 feature of the chosen creature, and can use that feature once per dream.

 ### Dream Logic

-At level 3, your dream self can teleport.
+At level 5, your dream self can teleport.
 You gain the following Bond Affinity option:

 -   Dream Logic: Teleport your dream self to a space in range and then cast this spell from that new location.
-The range is equal to the spell points spent to cast this spell times 5.
+The range is equal to 5 times the sum of the spell points spent to cast this spell and the value of your Dream Die.

 Whenever your dream self would fall or otherwise be forced to move, you may make an ability check in your spellcasting ability instead.
 On a success, your dream self doesn’t fall or get moved forcefully, becoming ethereal if necessary to avoid sharing a space with another creature or object.
 It becomes solid again when it is no longer sharing a space with that creature or object.
 On a failure, your dream self falls or gets moved forcefully like normal.

 ### Stasis

 At level 5, your dreams protect you.
-Whenever you go to sleep, you gain temporary hp equal to your proficiency bonus plus your spellcasting modifier plus your level in this class.
-Whenever a new dream begins, you regain these temporary hit points.
+Whenever you go to sleep, and at the start of each of your turns while sleeping, you gain temporary hp equal to the value of your Dream Die.
 When you wake up, you lose these temporary hit points.

-### Dream Spells
+### Dream Lucidity

 At level 7, you gain better control over your dreams.
 You gain the following Bond Affinity option:

--   Lucid Dreaming: This spell cast refreshes the duration of your current dream.
+-   Lucid Dreaming: This spell cast refreshes the duration of your current dream and increases the value of your Dream Die by 1.

+As an action, you may end the current dream.

-Whenever you end a dream, you regain all spell points spent during that dream.
+Whenever a dream ends, you regain spell points equal to the value of your Dream Die.

 ### Location Shift

 At level 11, you can change locations.
-When you use your action to end the current dream, you can bring any number of other people, things, and/or creatures within your Cast Range with you to the new dream.
+When you use your action to end the current dream, and start a new dream immediately, you can bring any number of other people, things, and/or creatures within your Cast Range with you to the new dream.
 If a new dream doesn’t begin immediately, this feature has no effect.

 Creatures and objects you bring with you teleport to an unoccupied space within your Cast Range at the new location.
 If there’s not a valid location for a creature or object to land in, it doesn’t get brought through.